sghall/react-move/README.md

 - createNodeGroup(getInterpolator, displayName) => NodeGroup
 - createAnimate(getInterpolator, displayName) => Animate

-To get exactly the same components in 2.x.x and 3.x.x just create them locally like this:
+The big news on this release is the `getInterpolator ` function.
+To get exactly the same components as in react-move 2.x.x and 3.x.x just create them locally like this:

 ```js
 import { createNodeGroup, createAnimate } from 'react-move'